-- 1. A scout who has completed all requirements for Eagle prior to his 18th birthday may be reviewed up to three months after his 18th birthday. - 2.
-Boards of review conducted between three and six months after the candidate's 18th birthday must be pre-approved by the local council advancement committee.
-A statement by an adult explaining the reason for the delay must be attached to the Eagle Scout Rank Application when it is submitted to the national Eagle Scout Service. - 3.
-If an Eagle Scout board of review will be held after the six months following the candidate's 18th birthday, the Eagle Scout must petition the National Boy Scout Committee for an extension of time to hold the board of review.
-The petition must be processed through the local council, detailing the extenuating circumstances that prevented the board of review from being held within the six-month period following the candidate's 18th birthday, and be accompanied with a copy of the Eagle Scout Rank Application.
+1. A scout who has completed all requirements for Eagle prior to his 18th birthday may be reviewed up to two years after his/her 18th birthday.

+2. If an Eagle Scout board of review will be held more than two years after the candidate's 18th birthday, the Eagle Scout must petition the National Boy Scout Committee for a Belated Eagle Scout board of review.
+The petition must be processed through the local council, detailing the extenuating circumstances that prevented the board of review from being held within the two-year period following the candidate's 18th birthday, and be accompanied with a copy of the Eagle Scout Rank Application.